sonnyxsm/pumpcheck/README.md

 # pumpcheck

-Get Crypto Announcements on Your Discord Server
+## Get Crypto Announcements on Your Discord Server

-**pumpcheck** Sends a Discord Webhook from CoinGecko's API
+**pumpcheck** sends a Discord webhook of the price any coin from CoinGecko's API.

 ## Running